thelukasssheee/CarND-Behavioral-Cloning-P3/README.md

 Most of this data consisted of center lane driving.

 Originally, I planned to add some image data consisting of recovery maneuvers from the left or right side of the road.
 This was not at all necessary!
-By introducing left and right camera images to the overall pool and augmenting the avilable image data (flip horizontally), the overall result was becoming very stable.
+By introducing left and right camera images to the overall pool and augmenting the avilable image data (flip around vertical axis), the overall result was becoming very stable indeed.

 ### Model Architecture and Training Strategy